kei5uke/kei5uke.github.io/content/posts/pelican/index.md

 001 Password: root:
 ClogKingpinInning731
 ```
 I found interesting text.
-It could be the root password.
+It could be root password.

 ![Screenshot 2023-10-02 at 02.45.22.png](Pelican%20cc5be9ecb14f4241b87f5ab19c417ad7/Screenshot_2023-10-02_at_02.45.22.png)

 `sudo su root -p`  and paste the password and got the root shell.

 # Note
-After a hiatus from Linux CTF challenges, diving into this one brought back the familiar rush.
-Unraveling the pathway to obtaining a shell was a bit of a work, yet the vulnerability turned out to be right under my nose, hidden in plain sight on the web page.
+After taking a break from the Linux CTF challenges, diving into this one brought back the familiar excitement of the challenge.
+It took some effort to track down a shell.
+But it turned out that the vulnerability had been hiding in plain sight on the web page all along.

-In the initial stages, I overlooked some crucial information simply because the vulnerability version didn't match up.
-This served as a powerful reminder to always be vigilant and meticulous in scrutinizing every detail.
-It's a testament to the fact that sometimes, the most critical clues can be hiding in unexpected places.
+In the enumeration stage, I missed some important information because the version of the vulnerability didn't seem to match.
+This remined me to stay vigilant and pay attention to every detail.